+\begin{example} The cubic polynomial $f(x) := \frac{x^3 - 18x^2 + 89x - 66}{6}$ satisfies $f([11]) \subseteq [11]$.
 Thus both $f(x)$ and $12 - f(x)$ exhibit dynamical compression and have at least 11 rational preperiodic points.
 These examples share the current record with 8 other cubics, found by computational search in Benedetto et al. \cite[Table 2]{benedetto}, for the cubic polynomial with the most rational preperiodic points.
-Of the 10 record holding cubics found by Benedetto et al., only the two conjugate to $f(x)$ and $12 - f(x)$ exhibit dynamical compression. \end{example}
+Of the 10 record-holding cubics found by Benedetto et al., only the two conjugate to $f(x)$ and $12 - f(x)$ exhibit dynamical compression. \end{example}

-Dynamical compression also has applications to constructing polynomials with many common complex preperiodic points.
-Given an integer $d \geq 2$, let
+The following proposition, proved in Section \ref{sec common}, makes explicit the connection between dynamical compression and polynomials with many common preperiodic points.